-In 2009, as an experiment, Dr. Petra Illig decided to try to grow Rhodiola rosea in her front yard in Anchorage, to see how they might grow in Alaskan farms.
-To her delight they did very well, and she started 100,000 seedlings over the next two winters.
-She convinced a few farmers to put them in their fields and when it was clear that the plants were loving it, she started a farmer’s co-op to start an agricultural industry in Alaska.
-However, since there was no instruction book as to how to do this, much had to be learned the hard way.
-Fortunately, the plants are extremely hardy and forgiving as long as the winters are cold and the summers not too hot or dry.
+In 2009, Dr. Petra Illig decided to experiment with growing Rhodiola Rosea in her front yard in Anchorage to see how it might fare on Alaska farms.
+To her delight, it did very well, and she convinced some intrepid farmers to cultivate it in their fields.
+While it was clear the plants were thriving, much had to be learned, as there is no instruction book on how to cultivate Rhodiola.
+Fortunately, the plants are extremely hardy and forgiving, as long as the winters are cold and the summers are not too hot or dry.

-For one, it takes Rhodiola rosea at least five years in carefully tended fields to reach the state of maturity required to produce potent rosavin and saldiroside levels at the same concentrations as is found in mature wild roots.
-For another, it takes a lot of hand weeding, as the plants do not grow well when crowded out by local weeds.
-Please remember that the natural environment (niche) for Rhodiola rosea is high in cold mountains where other plants simply cannot grow.
-Therefore, when they are brought down to elevations where people live and farm, local weeds can easily crowd them out and stunt their root development.
-And of course, one cannot use any form of pesticide and herbicides as they must remain uncontaminated by non-organic chemicals.
-Fortunately, moose don’t like to eat them, and there have been no other pests associated with Alaskan rhodiola crops.
+It takes Rhodiola Rosea at least five years in carefully tended fields to reach the maturity required for producing potent rosavin and salidroside levels, similar to those found in mature wild roots.
+The plants also require a lot of hand weeding, as they do not grow well when crowded by local weeds.
+The natural environment (niche) for Rhodiola Rosea is high in cold mountains, where other plants cannot grow.
+Therefore, when brought down to elevations where people live and farm, local weeds can easily crowd them out and stunt their root development.
+Of course, one cannot use any form of pesticide or herbicides, as the plants must remain uncontaminated by chemicals.

-We have now had a few years of harvest experience, and are proud that that we are able to produce Rhodiola rosea roots in our pristine Alaskan soils on par with roots from wild harvest.
-Since our farmers operate ethically and organically, we also know that we are producing the highest quality product in a sustainable manner.
-Most importantly, as the world demand for Rhodiola rosea grows, we are able to alleviate the stress of this threatened species in the wild by supplying the finest cultivated Rhodiola rosea on the planet.
-And, best of all, it’s made in the USA!
+Alaskan farmers have now had over 15 years of experience and are proud to produce Rhodiola Rosea roots on par with wild plants.
+Since our farmers operate ethically and aim for organic practices, we also know that we are producing the highest quality product in a sustainable manner.
+And, best of all, it’s Alaska-grown and made in the USA!

-When you buy Alaskan grown Rhodiola rosea products, you not only know that you are getting the freshest and highest quality possible, but you are also supporting Alaskan farmers.
+When you buy Alaskan-grown Rhodiola Rosea products, you know that you are getting the freshest and highest quality possible, and you are also supporting Alaskan farmers.

 You have successfully subscribed!